Cruenie/Password-Maker/README.md

 KEY = 'ilovecats'
 ```
 SIGNS should include 10 special characters, and your KEY can be anything, as long as you keep it the same.
 After running the program, you will be asked a URL.
-This is then parsed and used to create your unique password for that website.
+This is then parsed and used to create your unique password for that website.\n
-You can use the URL of the login page, URL of the main page, URL of a specific page, it doesn't matter as long as you input the same page, you will get the same unique password.
+You can use the URL of the login page, URL of the main page, URL of a specific page, it doesn't matter as long as you input the same page, you will get the same unique password.\n
-If you have more than one account on that website, you can:
+If you have more than one account on that website, you can:\n
-Add a numer after the webpage: www.example_2.com
+Add a numer after the webpage: www.example_2.com\n
-Add your nickname into the mix: www.example_coolnick.com
+Add your nickname into the mix: www.example_coolnick.com\n
-or anthing, as long as you change the URL, you will get a unique password.
+or anthing, as long as you change the URL, you will get a unique password.\n
 ## Examples
 When you run the program using these .env variables
 ```bash